The History of the Butler Farm Show, Inc.

 An additional 5 acres of wooded land at the southern end of the airport runway was purchased in 1993 with the help of a grant from the PennDOT, Bureau of Aviation.
 Repairs and upgrades to buildings and roads continued each year.
 In 1994 the CB Rangers building (located at Gate 1) was purchased for use as a permanent office and was totally remodeled.
 In 1995-97 the present grandstands and pressbox were constructed in phases as funding became available.
 Also, in 1995 a new milking parlor and milkhouse were built at the dairy complex.
 This addition allowed visitors to view cows being milked as well as the bulk cooling tank where milk is stored until it is shipped to a dairy.
 An all- weather auditorium pavilion with a permanent stage was built and a smaller shelter and stage for variety acts was erected near the home-produced products/arts & crafts area.

-In 2017 trees were removed from the perimeter of the property at the Buttercup Road entrance and adjacent to the airport, and permanent fencing was installed.
-Also in 2017 an additional three acres with a house and garage was purchased, enabling much needed expansion to the grounds.
-Through a generous gift from the Sylvania Foundation, a dairy show pavilion will be construct- ed and in use for the 2018 farm show.
+In 2017 trees were removed from the perimeter of the property at the Buttercup Road entrance and adjacent to the airport, and permanent fencing was installed to secure the borders of the property.
+Also in 2017, an additional three acres with a house and garage were purchased, enabling much needed expansion to the grounds near the Buttercup Road entrance.
+Through a generous gift from the Sylvania Foundation, a show pavilion was constructed in 2019 for the dairy and goat shows.

-The Butler Farm Show has been, and always will be, a “family show” as long as there are dedicated directors, members and volunteers, and faithful exhibitors and patrons.
+The Butler Farm Show has been, and always will be, a “family-oriented show” as long as there are dedicated directors, members, volunteers, and faithful exhibitors and patrons.
 Today, as in 1947, our goals remain the same.
 As the torch is passed to each generation, the values of our founders are instilled in them.
-All involved per- sons strive to educate each other as well as visitors in a productive and entertaining manner, so that farm, city and business people may gain a better understanding of each other’s way of life.
+All involved persons strive to educate each other as well as visitors in a productive and entertaining manner, so that farm, city and business people may gain a better understanding of each other’s way of life.